elmish/elmish/.github/CONTRIBUTING.md

 * [rebase your pulls](https://coderwall.com/p/tnoiug/rebase-by-default-when-doing-git-pull) on the latest from repo
 * only push the commits relevant to the PR
+* consider [squashing](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history) multiple commits to keep the history clean (you *can* force push to your fork!)

 If adding a feature, also consider adding a sample (or link to one).